CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 (Include the license information if different from the source/Korp version)
 ```

-   - Add to the description field all tools used to process the data (applies to the Korp and VRT versions), in the following form:
+   - Add to the description field **all tools used to process the data** (applies usually to the Korp and VRT versions), in the following form:

 ```
 *Tools used to process the data:*